 —Grace Simrall, chief of civic innovation and technology, city of Louisville29

-Many cities are embracing new community engagement models that bring residents, civic organizations, businesses, and other city stakeholders into the solution creation process.
-This cocreation approach can produce solutions that are more closely tied to the needs of city residents and promote broader stakeholder buy-in for new initiatives.30 However, when historically marginalized groups are excluded or underrepresented in this type of collaboration, cities risk designing solutions that may not meet their needs.
+Many cities are embracing new community engagement models that bring residents, civic organisations, businesses and other city stakeholders into the solution creation process.
+This cocreation approach can produce solutions that are more closely tied to the needs of city residents and promote broader stakeholder buy-in for new initiatives.30 However, when historically marginalised groups are excluded or underrepresented in this type of collaboration, cities risk designing solutions that may not meet their needs.

 —Jacob Wessel, public realm director, city of Boston32

-Funding smart city initiatives, which are typically characterized by large upfront technology costs, is often a persistent challenge for city governments and can be even more difficult for projects targeting low-income or hard-to-reach populations.
-Without dedicated financing mechanisms and funding sources for inclusive initiatives, cities can struggle to incentivize solution developers, technology providers, and other private sector actors to deploy solutions that benefit historically marginalized groups.
+Funding smart city initiatives, which are typically characterised by large upfront technology costs, is often a persistent challenge for city governments and can be even more difficult for projects targeting low-income or hard-to-reach populations.
+Without dedicated financing mechanisms and funding sources for inclusive initiatives, cities can struggle to incentivise solution developers, technology providers, and other private sector actors to deploy solutions that benefit historically marginalised groups.

-Smart city initiatives span a wide range of domains and applications, but are often planned and executed by centralized chief data, technology, or innovation officers.
+Smart city initiatives span a wide range of domains and applications, but are often planned and executed by centralised chief data, technology, or innovation officers.
 While these offices house the resources needed to manage technology investments, they rarely possess the long-standing community relationships held by other city departments, such as health, economic development, or family agencies.
-Cities have adopted new internal processes, workforce capabilities, and governance models in an effort to overcome this organizational challenge.
+Cities have adopted new internal processes, workforce capabilities and governance models in an effort to overcome this organisational challenge.